choria-io/asyncjobs/overview/scheduled-tasks/index.md

 ...
 ```

-Here we see the current leader of the `task_scheduler` election group is the instance above.
+The current leader of the `task_scheduler` election group appears in the output.